esc/git-talk-multi-everything/slides.rst

       $ git branch -vv
       $ git remote show <remote> # Tries to connect

-Using the Upstream-Branch in other commands
+Using the Upstream-Branch in Other Commands
 -------------------------------------------

 * Special syntax: ``<ref>#{upstream}``